YouTube Affiliate Marketing: Making Money with Your Videos

 You can recommend weed whackers, gardening gloves, sheers, or whatever other tools you need based on the specific task and include affiliate links for each of these things.
 If your how-to video gives clear and precise directions you're going to leave a very good impression.
 That trust and authority makes the chances of people buying that much more likely because of the quality of your content.

 There is plenty of room for more good how-to videos in almost every niche.
-If you have a wide array of skills and an ability to explain things clearly, this could be the best video format for you to see some success with your affiliate links on YouTube.
+If you have a wide array of skills and an ability to explain things clearly, this could be the best video format for you to see some success with your affiliate links on YouTube (learn more about the best format for youtube videos in particular here).

 Getting Eyes on YouTube